Mexicana de Aviación Flight 940: Passengers and crew

 The aircraft carried a total of 167 passengers and crews.
 Of those, a total of 147 passengers (139 passengers and 8 crew members) were from Mexico.
 Spanish newspaper El País reported that there were at least 20 foreigners on board, with eight from France, six from the United States, four from Sweden, and two from Canada.
 The French embassy later confirmed that at least 8 passengers of its nationals were on board, all from a single family.
 The Swedish Embassy stated that one of its staff and her children were on board the flight.
 According to UPI, there were 22 children aboard the flight.

 The plane was commanded by 36-year-old Captain Carlos Alberto Guadarrama Sixtos, who had joined Mexicana in December 1971, and had 6,328 hours of total flying experience.
 The first officer was 34-year-old Philip Louis Piaget Rhorer, hired by Mexicana in April 1980; he had a little over 1,769 total flying hours.
-The second officer, Ángel Carlos Peñasco Espinoza, was hired by Mexicana in 1982, and had 1,142 total flying hours.
+The second officer, 29-year-old Ángel Carlos Peñasco Espinoza, was hired by Mexicana in 1982, and had 1,142 total flying hours.
 The crew of eight included five flight attendants.

-The wife of Captain Sixtos, Graciela Flores, who was a retired flight attendant, and their son and daughter were among the 159 passengers on board.
+Among the passengers was Graciela Flores, the wife of Captain Sixtos and a retired flight attendant, as well as both of their children.
+Flores had survived the crash of Mexicana de Aviación Flight 801 in 1969.
 They had planned to travel across the United States when they arrived.
-Flores had survived the crash of Mexicana de Aviación Flight 801 in 1969.
 Also among the passengers was Guillermo Sánchez, the cousin of former Mexican footballer Hugo Sánchez.
 Mexican art director Agustín Ytuarte and location manager Federico Ysunza, who were both participating in the filming of the movie Predator, was also on board the flight.

 American tennis player Derrick Rostagno was booked on the flight as a connecting flight, but he stayed in Mexico City to play a match.

-Crash
+Accident

+Prior Flights

+The aircraft had flown from Mexico City International Airport to Chicago O’Hare International Airport the day prior, on March 30 as Flight 806.
+The aircraft returned from Chicago the next day at 07:12 a.m, as Flight 185.
+Both flights were uneventful; however, both crews noted concerns regarding the aircraft's handling and components.

-The aircraft had just returned from Chicago at 07:12 a.m as Flight 185.
-The flight was uneventful; however, the crew had noted their concerns regarding the aircraft's components.
-Those include a missing rod on the brake assembly, altitude differences, strong shaking, and two other issues.
-The problems were rectified by personnel in Mexico City, and the aircraft was allowed to be put into service.
+The Chicago-bound crew noted that braking felt “uneven” and that the right side landing gear had air in the brake lines, which maintenance crews at Chicago rectified by bleeding the brakes.
+The Mexico City-bound crew noted a missing connecting rod for landing gear #2, a 120-foot difference between the crew’s altimeters, higher-than-normal pressure in hydraulic system B, vibration in the Engine 1 and 2 throttle handles during acceleration, and a missing opening lever for the rear air stair.
+With the exceptions of the air stair lever and hydraulic system B pressure, these problems were rectified by personnel in Mexico City and the aircraft was allowed to be put back into service.